7 Best Renters Insurance Companies in Iowa 2025

 For 95 years, Farmers Insurance has provided auto, homeowners, and renters insurance coverage.

-We chose them for our list because their customer service is highly rated by consumers, and they have a low level of customer complaints, well below the national average.
+We chose them for our list because consumers highly rate their customer service, and they have a low level of customer complaints, well below the national average.

-We also like Farmers because they offer some unique discounts that can help first responders and non-smokers save on their renters insurance.
+We also like Farmers because they offer unique discounts to help first responders and non-smokers save on their renters insurance.

-The average cost of renters insurance with Farmers in Iowa is $150 per year, which puts it slightly above the state average before discounts, and we should note that their provided average is for Des Moines, where premiums are higher due to higher risk.
+The average cost of renters insurance with Farmers in Iowa is $150 per year, which is slightly above the state average before discounts.
+However, we should note that their provided average is for Des Moines, where premiums are higher due to higher risk.

 Farmers Renters Insurance Pros & Cons